Amazon Prime Video boasts a vast library of television favourites and new additions, with old classics mixed in with brand new titles.

 Star Trek: Lower Decks

-Star Trek fans on the look for a fun comedy should check out Lower Decks – the animated Prime Video original about the support crew on the U.S.S.
+Sci-fi fans on the look for a fun comedy should check out Star Trek: Lower Decks – the animated Prime Video original about the support crew on the U.S.S.
 Cerritos.
 Set in the year 2380, this Star Trek spin-off features the voices of Tawny Newsome (Space Force), Jack Quaid (The Boys), Noël Wells (Master of None) and Eugene Cordero (Tacoma FD) as ensigns aboard one of Starfleet’s least important ships, navigating intergalactic life.
 Watch on Amazon Prime Video.

 This Is Us